-First, we create the circuit on the breadboard with the schematic shown in Figure 4-19.
-Notice that the $10~\mathrm{k}\Omega$ resistor is connected between GND and digital pin 7.
+First we create the circuit on the breadboard with the schematic shown in Figure 4-19.
+Notice how the 10 k Ω resistor is connected between GND and digital pin seven.
 We call this a pull-down resistor, because it pulls the voltage at the digital pin almost to zero.
-Furthermore, by adding a $100~\mathrm{nF}$ capacitor across the $10~\mathrm{k}\Omega$ resistor, we create a simple debounce circuit to help filter out the switch bounce.
-When the button is pressed, the digital pin goes immediately to high.
-But when the button is released, digital pin 7 is pulled down to GND via the $10~\mathrm{k}\Omega$ resistor, and the $100~\mathrm{nF}$ capacitor creates a small delay.
-This effectively covers up the bouncing pulses by slowing the drop of the voltage to GND, thereby eliminating most of the false readings due to floating voltage and erratic button behavior.
+Furthermore, by adding a 100 nF capacitor across the 10 k Ω resistor, we create a simple debounce circuit to help filter out the switch bounce.
+When the button is pressed, the digital pin seven is pulled down to GND via the 10 k Ω resistor, and the 100 nF capacitor creates a small delay.
+This effectively covers up the bouncing pulses by slowing down the voltage falling to GND, thereby eliminating most of the false readings due to floating voltage and erratic button behavior.